alexellis/inlets/contrib/nginx.md

     }
 }
 ```

-You can even secure your connection with SSL via your own certificate, or via Letsencrypt!
+You can even secure your connection with SSL via your own certificate, or use Letsencrypt.